jamesformica/code3.5/src/components/pages/About/About.md

 Hi there!
 I'm James Formica, I'm a software developer currently working at [realestate.com.au](http://www.realestate.com.au).
 I'm technically a UI Developer which pretty much means I specialise in making the website look good and behave well.

+## Do I have a working with childrens check?

+Yep, I sure do!

 ## Why do this?

 I remember learning to code at the beginning and I also remember it being rather boring until I could build my own stuff.
 My goal is to run fun and interactive sessions where the whole class builds the website together and decides on the finished product.